 Students may approach vendors/performers/service providers, etc., to gather information and discuss costs.
 Most entertainers or speakers are represented by an agency that will issue a contract.
-If the artist, performer, producer, or merchant, etc., does not provide their own contract, a generic contract is available from the CLSI office.
-Students are not permitted to sign any contract that legally binds the University.
-All contracts must be signed by a University official.
+If the artist, performer, producer, or merchant, etc., does not provide their own contract, a standard contract is available from the Office of Student Involvement.
+Students are not permitted to sign any contract that legally obligates the University in any way.
+All contracts must be signed by the appropriate University official.